thorchain/docs/ecosystem.md

 [**XChainJS**](https://xchainjs.org)- A library with a common interface for multiple blockchains, built for simple and fast integration for wallets and more, in JS.
 [Docs link](http://docs.xchainjs.org/).

-[**SwapKit**](https://docs.thorswap.finance/swapkit-docs/) - By THORSwap offers a composable, user-friendly Partner API/SDK on top of THORChain's cross-chain liquidity protocol.
+[**SwapKit**](https://docs.thorswap.finance/swapkit-docs/) - By THORSwap offers a composable, user-friendly Partner API/SDK on top of THORChain's cross-chain decentralized exchange.

 [**Ledger -**](https://www.npmjs.com/package/@thorchain/ledger-thorchain)Client library to communicate with a THORChain App running in a Ledger.